kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

   - In Render/Vercel, restrict env vars to production only.
 Utilise .gitignore file in development before commiting code to centralised code repository.

   - Use Vercel’s Preview Environments for staging.

+- For Teams:
+  - Use Vercel Secrets or Render Secret Files for shared keys.

+  - Grant least-privilege access to deployment settings.